darwintantuco/notes/src/content/elixir/structs.md

 date: '2021-03-07'
 ---

-#### Structs

-built on top of maps that provide compile checks and default values
+- built on top of maps that provide compile checks and default values

-take the name of the module they are defined
+- take the name of the module they are defined

 ```elixir
 defmodule User do